20 Things To Do with Kids on Boston's South Shore in Winter

 Who doesn't love a friendly game of bowling?
 The on-site pub offers a menu full of family favorites.
 Make sure to stop at the arcade before you leave.

 14. Take a gymnastics class—Norwell and Rockland

 Kids can make keepsakes and gifts in Braintree.
 Photo courtesy of Plaster Fun Time

 15. Make a work of art (or fabulous mess) at Plaster Fun Time—Braintree

 Put on a smock, grab a paintbrush, and have some fun!

 16. Check out open gym time—Plainville

-Originally published December 2014.
-Additional reporting by Lauren Saunders, 2020.
+This post originally published in December 2014.
+Additional reporting was done by Lauren Saunders, 2020, and Caitlin Dowling, 2021.